miist1980/miist1980/README.md

 - 👋 last i checked i
-- didn give a shit?
+- didn give a sh*t?

 <!---
 miist1980/miist1980 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.